jnrdrgz/SDL2SquareGames/README.md

 g++ -lSDL2 Game.cpp Game.hpp main.cpp
 ```

-(unless the readme file in the folder of the game say other thing)
+(unless the readme file in the game folder say other anything different)